 The fibrous roots of Pink Muhly grass have been used as erosion control along the South Eastern coast of the United States for some time now.
 It can be used to stabilize sand dunes and also for storm water management.

-When multiple specimens are present, Pink Muhly Grass can provide cover to birds and small mamals from predators.
+Pink Muhly Grass has several uses for wildlife.
+When multiple specimens are present, Pink Muhly Grass can provide cover to birds and small mammals from predators.
 So, it’s use in meadows, micro-prairies, and wildflower gardens is understandable.
+Also, small mammals and songbirds eat the seeds of Pink Muhly Grass.

 – Brett Engstrom.
 Muhlenbergia capillaris (Lamark) Trinius Hairgras, Conservation and Research Plan for New England, New England Wild Flower Society 2004.
 Retrieved 27MAR2021